qnts/jwt_provider2/docs/middleware.md

     return jwt_request.response('something went wrong', 500)
 ```

 Don't want our built-in `jwt_request.response()`?
-Create a custom response method, and an Exception like above (but use your new method).
+Create a custom response method, and an Exception like above (but using your new method).

 For the response, you should determine which one is suitable for either Json RPC or http request.
 Simply, a Json RPC is a request which contains header `Content-Type: application/json`.
 You get to know this because you are the one who writes endpoint.
 But, to simplify in some cases you want to change a request type from one to another, without touching much to the response, wrap every case of request in a single response function, with the help of `jwt_request.is_rpc()`.